tbrysiewicz/CountingChambers/README.md

 `julia` package for counting chambers of hyperplane arrangements

 This package counts chambers of a hyperplane arrangement by computing its characteristic polynomial, or equivalently, its Betti numbers.
-It performs this computation via a modified deletion-restriction algorithm which takes advantage of the arrangement's symmetries, as detailed in [Enumerating chambers of hyperplane arrangements with symmetry](https://arxiv.org/INSERTLINKLATER).
+It performs this computation via a modified deletion-restriction algorithm which takes advantage of the arrangement's symmetries, as detailed in the preprint [Enumerating chambers of hyperplane arrangements with symmetry](https://arxiv.org/abs/2105.14542).

 Further examples and explanation can be found [here](https://mathrepo.mis.mpg.de/CountingChambers/index.html) where you can also try the code via `binder` without installing `julia`.